Moniliophthora perniciosa: Hosts and symptoms

 Investigation of the breeding biology of these various biotypes found that those causing disease symptoms (C,S) are non-outcrossing (primary homothallic), wherein a single uninucleate basidiospore is capable of completing its life cycle.
 This is crucial in the epidemiology of disease since a single spore infection can be fertile.
 Primary homothallism is highly unusual amongst agaric fungi which are outcrossing, requiring mating between mycelia derived from single spore germlings (monokaryons) to form a dikaryon which is capable of basidiome formation.
 The L-biotype, in contrast to its relatives exhibits a bifactorial outcrossing mechanism.

 Infection of M. perniciosa on T. cacao causes Witches’ Broom Disease (WBD), which show distinctive symptoms of hypertrophy and hyperplasia of distal tissue of the infection site, loss of apical dominance, proliferation of auxiliary shoots, and the formation of abnormal stems resulting in a broom-like structure called a green broom.
 Infection of flower cushions results in the formation of cushion brooms and reduces the ability to produce viable pods, causing seedless pods, or in other words, parthenocarpic fruits.
 Parthenocarpy results in M. perniciosa targeting nutrient acquisition while altering the host physiology without causing significant necrosis.
 After 1–2 months post infection, necrosis of infected tissues occurs distal to the original infection site, forming a structure called a dry broom.
 WBD may also lead to plant death after successive attacks of M. perniciosa.
 Signs of M. perniciosa infection are green brooms, which are broom-like structures that are formed from the stem, and highly infective mushrooms formed on pods and affected vegetative tissue, which are small and pink.
 It is possible to cultivate these basidiomata under experimental conditions on a bran-vermiculite medium using the 'pie-dish' method to simulate the wetting/drying conditions experienced by the fungus under field conditions.

 Environment

-M. perniciosa evolved from the Amazon and its susceptible hosts are tropical plants located in rain forests.
+M. perniciosa evolved in the Amazon and its susceptible hosts are tropical plants located in rain forests.
 Favorable conditions for the disease to spread are humid, warm tropical weather.
 The spores of this fungus are spread by wind, but must land in water in order to germinate.
 As a consequence, it mainly spreads during rainy periods.
 In most cacao production areas, rainfall totals and temperature maximums range between 1300 and 3000 mm and 30 to 33 °C. These conditions are ideal for WBD development.